contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_test/01_chain-requests.md

-Sending a single request is good, but as you move forward in your API testing journey, you will want to send a sequence of requests in one go.
+Sending a single request is good, but as you move forward in your API testing journey, you would probably want to send a sequence of requests in one go.
 We've got you covered on that front.
 Any request container (project, service, scenario) in your repository can be run in the `Scenarios` Tab (also called `Scenarios Perspective`).
 Just click on the play button!